doyougnu/hs-opt-handbook.github.io/src/glossary.rst

          for a glossary entry.
 If you have a good resource or would like to take a stab at this entry then please make an issue and have at it!

+   ANF : Normal Forms

+      A normal form is a kind of intermediate representation that is commonly used in compilers for functional languages.
+ANF places constraints on expressions to facilitate the same optimizations and ease of code generation that continuation-passing style compilers achieve without continuation-passing style.
+In this sense, ANF is an alternative to continuation-passing style.

+      ANF separates expressions in a language into two kinds: complex expressions and atomic expressions.
+Expressions are atomic if they are guaranteed to terminate, can never produce an error, perform no side effects and do no control flow.
+Complex expressions, then, are the expressions left in the language that are not atomic.

+      ANF's restrictions are typically enforced in two ways: First, by only allowing atomic expressions in the argument position of function applications; and second, by requiring that the result of any complex expression is bound by a ``let``.

    Boxed : Levity